- Changing the Visual Table of Contents Images

 - Finding Images for D2L Brightspace Courses

 The Visual Table of Contents is a course homepage widget that displays interactive tiles based on the content in the course.
 If the course is empty and contains no modules, the Visual Table of Contents will be empty as well.
 To add tiles/content to your Visual Table of Contents, add Modules to your course.
 The Visual Table of Contents automatically creates one tile for each module in your course, displaying the module title, image and progress according to the completion tracking settings you’ve assigned to any content.
-Once modules have been added to the course, users can click on the tiles in the Visual Table of Contents to navigate to the course content.
+Once modules have been added to the course, users can select the tiles in the Visual Table of Contents to navigate to the course content.

 |NOTE: The Visual Table of Contents is part of the default course homepage layout.
-If you wish to change or remove this widget, follow the instructions under Homepage Layout.|
+If you wish to change or remove this widget, follow the instructions under Homepage Layout.

 Visual Table of Contents Example:

 Each module tile in the Visual Table of Contents will display the module image by default.
 The module image is an image added to a module description.
 If a module description has more than one image, the Visual Table of Contents will display the topmost image.
 If there is no module image, the tile will display the course banner.
 Instructors and course designers can change the module images in the Visual Table of Contents.